top of page

 While your oven preheats, add your peppermint sticks into a plastic bag and use a heavy tool, like a rolling pin or meat tenderizer, to crush your peppermint sticks.
 I like them to be close to a powder with some variation in size, but this is baker's choice!

-Wait about 30 minutes while your white chocolate sets and then begin your cookie dough.
+Wait about 30 minutes while your white chocolate sets, then chop into large pieces and place back into the fridge.

 Into a large bowl, add in both sugars and your eggs.
-Use your hand mixer at a medium speed to combine until your sugar and egg mixture lightens in color - this should take about 2 minutes.
+Use your hand mixer (or whisk) at a medium speed to combine until your sugar and egg mixture lightens in color - this should take about two minutes.

 Add in your peppermint extract and mix again until fully incorporated.

-At this point, you'll add in your dry ingredients - flour, cocoa powder, and salt.
+Then you'll add in your dry ingredients - cocoa powder, flour, baking powder, and salt.
+I recommend sifting in your cocoa powder and flour to ensure there are no clumps.
 Use your spatula or a large spoon to fold your dry ingredients in.
 Move slowly here and be sure to only mix as much as necessary.
-Once your dry ingredients are almost fully mixed in but not quite, pause.
+Once your dry ingredients are about halfway incorporated, pause.

 Add in most of your chopped white chocolate peppermint bar to your cookie dough mixture.
-Continue to fold your dough together until your white chocolate pieces are dispersed throughout.
+Continue to fold your dough together until your white chocolate pieces are dispersed throughout and your batter has just formed.
+It should be the texture of a thick brownie batter.

 You can store your brownie cookies at room temperature or in the fridge for about 3 to 5 days in an airtight container, though they'll be freshest for the first two days.
 I recommend popping the cookies into the microwave for about 10 seconds to refresh if you're enjoying them after the day they were baked.
 You can also store the fully baked cookies in the freezer to eat any time!